-Sondrel is known for delivering highly complex IC designs.
+Sondrel is a unique and trusted provider of high quality IC designs across multiple end markets.
+We offer our clients a turnkey service from system to silicon supply.
 Our designs have appeared in hundreds of leading-edge products including those of the market leaders in mobile phones, cameras, security systems, AR/VR systems, many more.

 Nigel has 30 years' experience at Board level in innovative businesses (UK plc, US multinational, investor backed enterprises & German Group).
 He has performed company turnarounds, acquisitions and change management to maximise shareholder value.